AdyRock/com.lightwaverf.smartseries/README.md

 If you post the log to https://github.com/AdyRock/com.lightwaverf.smartseries/issues I will try to add the devices to the next version.

 # Version Log
+1.0.9
+Added option to select Polling instead of Webhooks in case LW stops sending notifications.
+Added option to specify polling interval.
+Updated the settings page so the Unsupported Devices panel is on a separate tab.
+Added the Homey ID as a parameter to the webhook URI so the address looks different for each Homey.
+Changed WebHook function to filter on the Homey ID instead of the LW Location ID.

 1.0.8
 Updated bridge methods for better queuing of transactions.
 Updated the settings page so the log is on a separate tab.